“Starting a New Business Takes a Community Effort” – Site Visit at ServiceMaster Restore by NEST

 Advocacy was in New Jersey, Pennsylvania, and New York for Regional Regulatory Reform Roundtables September 11-13.

 Can’t get to a roundtable near you?
 Fill out this form and tell us about your federal regulatory burdens.
 We will pass this information on to the appropriate agency and use it in the planning of upcoming Regional Regulatory Reform Roundtables.

 For more information on Advocacy’s mission, our regulatory reform efforts or to find out where the next Regional Regulatory Reform Roundtables will be held, please visit: https://advocacy.sba.gov/regulation/regulatory-reform/.

-Marina DeWit serves as the Region 9 Advocate for the SBA Office of Advocacy, representing small businesses in Arizona, California, Nevada, Hawaii and the Pacific Islands.
+Marina DeWit serves as the Region 9 Advocate for the SBA Office of Advocacy, representing small businesses in Arizona, California, Nevada, Hawaii, and the Pacific Islands of Guam, American Samoa, Commonwealth of the Northern Mariana Islands, and Trust Territories.
 DeWit works with small business owners, state and local governments, and small business associations to bring the voice of Region 9 to Washington DC.
 She can be reached at Marina.DeWit@sba.gov.